Exclusive: Juniper EVP shares company strategy and market opportunities

 Recently we were given the chance to speak to Juniper Networks about current industry trends and where the company is placing its bets for the future.

-The data centre industry is never static with new technologies and initiatives emerging seemingly every day, but Juniper Networks executive vice president and chief product officer Manoj Leelanivas says the most impactful trend is the move towards a multi-cloud world where enterprises demand simplified management and multi-cloud orchestration without sacrificing visibility, smart analytics and security.
+The data center industry is never static with new technologies and initiatives emerging seemingly every day, but Juniper Networks executive vice president and chief product officer Manoj Leelanivas says the most impactful trend is the move towards a multi-cloud world where enterprises demand simplified management and multi-cloud orchestration without sacrificing visibility, smart analytics and security.

 Leelanivas says the company is fundamentally focused on the cloud with the goal to help some of the world's largest cloud players build their infrastructure, connect people and devices to those clouds, and assist network operators in managing multi-cloud environments with simplicity.